NathanaelWilliams/C_Lang/README.md

 # C_Lang
-  A number of samples of C language programs.<br>
+  &emsp A number of samples of C language programs.<br>
-  I am very glad to support you by sharing samples which are useful for Dev with you👁.<br>
+  &emsp I am very glad to support you by sharing samples which are useful for Dev with you👁.<br>
-  And there are 5 samples for C_language.
+  &emsp And there are 5 samples for C_language.

 # Sample1